 In any case, if I say Queenstown Hill Walkway or Queenstown Hill Time Walk, I’m refering to the same walk.

-This Queenstown walk is easily accessible from Queenstown city centre.
-It is a pretty demanding walk up a hill that offers great views of Lake Wakatipu, the Remarkables, Cecil Peak, Walter Peak, and other mountains North and South of Queenstown.
+This Queenstown walk is easily accessible from Queenstown city center.
+It is a pretty demanding walk up a hill that offers great views of Lake Wakatipu, the Remarkables, Cecil Peak, Walter Peak, and other mountains north and south of Queenstown.

 Drive up Dublin Street until you reach Edinburgh Drive on your right.
 Turn right into Edinburgh Drive.

 Drive until you reach a sharp intersection.
 Go left at the intersection and then left again on Belfast Terrace.

 Continue driving on Belfast Terrace until you see a small parking lot on your right.

 You should also see a sign for the Queenstown Hill Walkway there.

 The starting point for the Queenstown Hill Time Walk is located at a small car park off Belfast Terrace in Queenstown, not far from the city center.

 The car park and start of the walk are marked by a Queenstown Lakes District Council sign

 The start of the walk is already pretty steep, and the trail continues climbing until it veers off to the right and a little while after you reach a gate